-Nomadelfia is a community of Catholic volunteers who has put evangelical fraternity at the foundation of his life.
+Nomadelfia is a community population of Catholic volunteers who put the evangelical fraternity at the foundation of his life.

-Our desire is to show that it is possible to live the Gospel in a social form by giving ourselves completely to others, thus realizing the principles of justice and fraternity that we have chosen to follow.
+Our desire is to show that it is possible to live the Gospel in social form by giving oneself completely to others, thus realizing those principles of justice and fraternity that we have chosen to follow.
 Currently, Nomadelfia is made up of about 300 people.

 Nomadelfia is a population of families and individuals, including some priests.
 Joining Nomadelfia means responding to a vocation.

-The population of Nomadelfia is made up of families, unmarried people and priests.
-You become a Nomadelfi after a three-year trial period.
+Nomadelfia's population is made up of families, unmarried people and priests.
+You become Nomadelfi after a three-year trial period.

-There vocation mother she is an unmarried woman who gives herself entirely to children from a situation of discomfort, the "children of abandonment".
+The mother of vocation is an unmarried woman who gives herself entirely to children from a difficult situation, the "children of abandonment".

-It is one of the historically and spiritually most important figures of Nomadelfia, because it is thanks to the mothers of vocation that Nomadelfia has been able to take its first steps.
+It is one of the historically and spiritually most important figures in Nomadelfia , because it is thanks to the vocational mothers that Nomadelfia was able to take its first steps.

-The vocation mother is not a welfare figure, she is not a nun or a professional educator: it's a mom, and remains so throughout the course of life.
+The mother by vocation is not a care figure, she is not a nun or a professional educator: she is a mother , and remains so throughout the course of life.

-Nomadelfia is the fruit of a long individual and community journey.
+Nomadelfia is the result of a long individual and community journey.

-Individual because our values, our principles, our way of life come from the charisma that was embodied in our founder, Don Zeno Saltini (1900-1981).
-Community because this charism gathers around itself a group of families and individuals who have chosen to follow it, in a journey of sharing life.
+Individual because our values, our principles, our way of life come from the charism that incarnated in our founder, Don Zeno Saltini (1900-1981).
+Community because this charisma gathers around it a group of families and individuals who have chosen to follow it, on a journey of sharing life.

-In 1931, during his first mass, Don Zeno took as a son a young man who had just been released from prison.
-In 1941 Irene Bertoni, a young high school student, offered to be a mother to the children received in the rectory.
-After the Second World War, married couples will be added.
+In 1931, during his first mass, Don Zeno took as a son a young man who had just come out of prison.
+In 1941 Irene Bertoni, a young high school student, offered to mother the children welcomed in the rectory.
+After the Second World War, married couples will join.

 1900 - 1920 - THE YOUNG ZENO

-Zeno Saltini was born in Fossoli di Carpi (MO) on 30 August 1900, in a patriarchal family.
+Zeno Saltini was born in Fossoli di Carpi (MO) on August 30, 1900, in a patriarchal family.
 From his grandfather, Zeno learns respect for workers and a sense of responsibility towards the weakest.
-At 14 and a half, he refused to continue his studies, stating that at school they teach things that do not affect life, and he goes to work on the family farms: he lives among the laborers, knows their miseries and shares their just aspirations.
+At 14 and a half years old, he refuses to continue his studies, stating that at school they teach things that do not affect life, and goes to work on the family farms: he lives among the laborers, knows their miseries and shares the right aspirations.

-A conscript soldier in the barracks of the III Telegraphers in Florence, Zeno has a verbal confrontation with an anarchist friend in the presence of the other soldiers.
-The anarchist claims that Christ and the Church are an obstacle to human progress.
-Zeno maintains the contrary, while acknowledging that Christians are largely inconsistent.
-But the anarchist is educated and he is not: among the whistles of the other soldiers, Zeno retires alone and decides: "I will answer him with my life.
+Armed soldier in the barracks of the III Telegraphists in Florence, Zeno has a verbal confrontation with an anarchist friend in the presence of the other soldiers.
+The anarchist argues that Christ and the Church are an obstacle to human progress.
+Zeno argues otherwise, while acknowledging that Christians are largely inconsistent.
+But the anarchist is educated and he is not: among the whistles of the other soldiers, Zeno withdraws by himself and decides: “I will answer him with my life.
 Change civilization starting with myself.
-All my life I no longer want to be neither servant nor master. "
+All my life I no longer want to be a servant or a master ”.

-He decides to study law and theology, while continuing to devote himself to apostolic activities and to the recovery of disbanded children.
-He graduated in law from the Catholic University of Milan: he intended to defend those who could not pay a lawyer as a lawyer.
-Later, however, he realizes that his mission is to prevent the poor from falling into disgrace, and for this he decides to become a priest.
+He decides to study law and theology, while continuing to devote himself to apostolate and the recovery of stranded children.
+He graduated in law at the Catholic University of Milan: he intended to defend those who could not pay a defender as a lawyer.
+Later, however, he realizes that his mission is to prevent the poor from falling out of favor, and for this reason he decides to become a priest.

 1931 - PRIEST - THE FIRST SON

-After training as a priest, Don Zeno celebrates his first Mass in the Cathedral of Carpi.
-At the altar he takes as a son a 17-year-old boy who has just been released from prison: Danilo.
+After training as a priest, Don Zeno celebrates his first Mass in the cathedral of Carpi.
+At the altar he takes a 17-year-old boy as soon as he is released from prison: Danilo.

 1941 - THE FIRST MOTHER

-In S. Giacomo Roncole, near Mirandola (MO), don Zeno welcomes other abandoned children as sons and establishes the Opera Piccoli Apostoli.
-He has sworn on the altar that he would never have a college, but he realizes that, for this to be possible, his children must also have the love of a mother.
-In 1941 a young student, Irene, escaped from home and introduced herself to Don Zeno declaring herself willing to be a mother to the Little Apostles.
-Don Zeno, with the approval of the bishop, entrusts the little ones to her and is born with her a new motherhood, virgin.
-Other young women follow her, they are the "mothers of vocation".
+At S. Giacomo Roncole, near Mirandola (MO), Don Zeno welcomes other abandoned children as children and founds the Opera Piccoli Apostoli.
+He swore on the altar that he would never go to college, but he realizes that, in order for this to be possible, his children must also have the love of a mother.
+In 1941 a young student, Irene, ran away from home and introduced herself to Don Zeno declaring herself willing to act as a mother to the Little Apostles.
+Don Zeno, with the approval of the bishop, entrusts the little ones to her and a new, virginal motherhood is born with her.
+Other young women follow her, they are the "vocation mothers".
 Some priests join Don Zeno and start a community clergy.

 1943-1945 - THE RESISTANCE

-With the armistice of 8 September 1943 the Germans occupy Italy.
+With the armistice of September 8, 1943, the Germans occupied Italy.
 Don Zeno, who had repeatedly taken a stand against fascism, war and racial laws, left for the South.
 Some children followed him to escape deportations to Germany.
-Meanwhile, in St. James, the Work is severely persecuted, and an attempt is made to disperse it.
+Meanwhile, in S. Giacomo, the Opera is severely persecuted, and attempts are made to disperse it.

 1947-1948 - NOMADELFIA IS BORN

-After the end of the war, in 1947, the Little Apostles occupy the former concentration camp of Fossoli, near Carpi, to build their new city.
-They demolish walls and fences, while alongside the families of vocational mothers the first spouses families are formed, asking don Zeno to be able to welcome the abandoned children, determined to love them as well as those who will be born from their marriage.
+After the end of the war, in 1947, the Little Apostles occupied the former concentration camp of Fossoli, near Carpi, to build their new city.
+They break down walls and barbed wire, while the first married families are formed alongside the families of vocation mothers, who ask Don Zeno to be able to welcome their abandoned children, determined to love them on a par with those who will be born from their marriage.

-On February 14, 1948, the population approves the text of a Constitution that will be signed on the altar.
-Thus the Opera Piccoli Apostoli becomes Nomadelfia, which means from the Greek: "Where fraternity is law".
+On February 14, 1948, the population approved the text of a Constitution which would be signed on the altar.
+The Opera Piccoli Apostoli thus becomes Nomadelfia, which means from the Greek: "Where fraternity is law".

-Meanwhile, the economic situation of Nomadelfia becomes increasingly heavy: the population touches the 1150 people, of which 800 children are welcomed, many of whom need special care, and 150 guests without a home and without a job.
+Meanwhile, the economic situation of Nomadelfia is getting heavier: the population reaches 1150 people, of whom 800 children are welcomed, many of whom need special care, and 150 homeless and jobless guests.

 1952 - DISSOLUTION